MicrosoftDocs/azure-media-services/media-services/latest/security-private-endpoint-concept.md

 | Streaming endpoint with CDN | Stream media to many viewers                                              | No                    | Managed by CDN          |

 > [!IMPORTANT]
 > Media Services accounts created with API versions prior to 2020-05-01 also have an endpoint for the legacy RESTv2 API endpoint (pending deprecation).
-However, Private Link isn't supported.

 ## Private endpoints for Media Services account resources